-- 1. Must be a Member of British Canoeing. (including, SCA, CW & CANI) - 2.
-For International Competitions the ICF competition rules will apply.
-These are as follows: - a.
-An athlete who has competed internationally at any level in the last 3 years requires authorisation from the ICF and the national federation of the original country in order to change sporting nationality. - b.
-For an athlete to be eligible for a change of sporting nationality they must have lived in that country for the last two years. - c.
-The request of the change of nationality must be made in writing to the ICF no later than 30 November the year before the competitor wants to compete (e.g 30 November 2017 to be eligible to for British Canoeing from 1 January 2018). - d.
-For the Olympic Games the Olympic Charter rules will be applied for nationality issues.
-For athletes to be eligible for the Olympic and Paralympic Games they must hold citizenship/nationality of the country that they participate for at the time of the qualification event. - e.
-A competitor may not compete for more than one Federation in any calendar year (1 January to 31 December) in canoeing. - 3.
-The same procedure and rules apply, should the Competitor decide he/she wants to change back to compete for his/her Federation of origin: - a.
-The Competitor will not be able to do so if they have already competed internationally at any level in that calendar year and will have to wait until the following year. - b.
-The Competitor will need to obtain a release/approval in writing from the Federation they have been competing for. - c.
-The release/approval will be submitted by British Canoeing to the ICF for its approval (submitted by 30 November) for the Competitor to compete for a new country in the following year. - 4.
-In order to be eligible to be on a UK Sport funded programme an athlete must possess a valid British Passport or be in the process of applying for British Citizenship.
+- a) Must be a Member of Paddle UK. (including, PS, CW & CANI) - b) For International Competitions the ICF competition rules will apply.
+These are as follows: - i) An athlete who has competed internationally at any level in the last 3 years requires authorisation from the ICF and the national federation of the original country in order to change sporting nationality. - ii) For an athlete to be eligible for a change of sporting nationality they must have lived in that country for the last two years. - iii) The request for the change of nationality must be made in writing to the ICF no later than 30 November the year before the competitor wants to compete (e.g 30 November 2017 to be eligible for Paddle UK from 1 January 2018). - iv) For the Olympic Games the Olympic Charter rules will be applied for nationality issues.
+For athletes to be eligible for the Olympic and Paralympic Games they must hold citizenship/nationality of the country that they participate for at the time of the qualification event. - v) A competitor may not compete for more than one Federation in any calendar year (1 January to 31 December) in canoeing. - c) The same procedure and rules apply, should the Competitor decide he/she wants to change back to compete for his/her Federation of origin: - i) The Competitor will not be able to do so if they have already competed internationally at any level in that calendar year and will have to wait until the following year. - ii) The Competitor will need to obtain a release/approval in writing from the Federation they have been competing for. - iii) The release/approval will be submitted by Paddle UK to the ICF for its approval (submitted by 30 November) for the Competitor to compete for a new country in the following year. - d) In order to be eligible to be on a UK Sport funded programme an athlete must possess a valid British Passport or be in the process of applying for British Citizenship.
 (If an Athlete is not a British Passport holder and their long-term ambition is to compete in the Olympic or Paralympic Games for GB they need to be aware that they will only be eligible for funding and able to compete if they hold a current British passport.
 Therefore they should be actively pursuing and, likely to achieve a successful, application for a British passport).